New council homes in Bristol

 This environmental and socially focused development will deliver much needed council housing in the area for young people in need of affordable accommodation.

 As the units are manufactured off-site, we expect the time of the build to be relatively short.
-Work on site is due to commence in spring 2020 and finish summer 2020.

 More information on the scheme can be found on the Bristol Housing Festival website.